Lerer/serverless-veracode-webhooks/README.md

 ](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html)
    - Select `programmatic access` for user type
 2) Save the `Access Key ID` and `Secret Access Key`
-3) Connect your Serverless to AWS using the new user using the instructions in the [credentials configuration](https://www.serverless.com/framework/docs/providers/aws/cli-reference/config-credentials/)
+3) __Connect your Serverless to AWS using the new user using the instructions in the [credentials configuration](https://www.serverless.com/framework/docs/providers/aws/cli-reference/config-credentials/)__

-### 4. The GitHub Application
+### 5. The GitHub Application
 Now that we have the AWS account pre-set, linked to Serverless - we are ready to deploy.
 However, in order to provide access back to GitHub, we need to enable permissions.
 We will do that by creating an Application in the GitHub account.